 How do you stop users with legitimate access from abusing these rights?

-While a number of technical solutions are available (such as User Entity and Behavioral Analytics [UEBA]), one of the most effective solutions it to monitor employee behaviour.
+While a number of technical solutions are available (such as User Entity and Behavioral Analytics [UEBA]), one of the most effective solutions it to monitor employee behavior.
 Perhaps more important is to let them know they are being watched.

 One of the most basic insider threats is cash theft.
 Think of a cashier stealing from a cash register.
 The cashier can open the register whenever they want, so why aren’t they just leaving with all the money?